Simoxus/DAWPresence/README.md

-A Discord Rich Presence app for several DAWs like FL Studio and Ableton.
+A fork of the Discord Rich Presence app for DAWs (FL Studio, Ableton, and more), expanded with numerous QoL improvements

+_Please show [Myuuiii](https://github.com/Myuuiii) some love for their hard work, they're a great developer :)_

 ## Supported DAWs